 The Golden Eagle Concert Band (GECB) is a 50-piece all-volunteer adult community band consisting of men and women of all ages and backgrounds.
 The GECB is active throughout the Denver metropolitan area and Colorado, presenting band music in the style of the early 20th century to the present.

-The band rehearses weekly throughout the year on Thursday evenings at the Edgewater United Methodist Church in Edgewater, Colorado.
+The band rehearses weekly throughout the year on Thursday evenings at Wheat Ridge United Methodist Church located at 7530 West 38th Ave in Wheat Ridge.
 Many concerts are free to the public.
 The GECB’s formal concert series, including concerts throughout the year, are ticketed and performed at venues throughout the Denver metropolitan area.
 The GECB celebrates its 40th Anniversary in 2017.